Search

 “I have nothing to be ashamed of.
 Shame must change sides,” she said on the trial’s opening day.

-After the verdict, Ms Pelicot declared she had “never regretted that decision” and thanked supporters who gave her the “strength” to return to court each day.
+After the verdict, she declared she had “never regretted that decision” and thanked supporters who gave her the “strength” to return to court each day.

 While last year’s trial stretched over four months, the retrial is scheduled to last no more than four days, with a verdict expected on Thursday.